- 1 Purpose

 The functional implementation of the naming of the estate is the responsibility of the Executive Director (Facilities Management).

-A person or entity under consideration for a naming award must provide their consent for the award.
-In the case of a deceased person, their estate or next of kin may provide this consent.
+A person or entity under consideration for a naming award must provide their consent for the award, which will be sought after Council's approval.
+In the case of a deceased person, or person lacking in capacity, their estate or next of kin may provide this consent.

-No publicity or announcement of a naming award shall be made until the award has been approved by the Council.
+No publicity or announcement of a naming award shall be made until the award has been approved by the Council, and consent obtained.

 4.1 Estates Naming Advisory Group

 The Vice-Chancellor will convene and chair an Estates Naming Advisory Group, as required, to consider nominations for naming awards and recommendations for sponsoring elements.
-Any member of University Employees or Council may provide nominations for a naming award.
+Any University Employee or Council Member may provide nominations for a naming award.

 4.2 Naming of objects

 Naming awards will be linked to a significant physical element with some public profile e.g. a building, a lecture theatre, a conference room, a defined garden area or open space.
 Naming awards will not be applied to minor elements such as individual offices, corridors or walls.